Buyer’s Guide – How To Choose The Right Speakers For Your Car

-Now that you’re armed with a bit more knowledge about car audio speakers and how they work, there are still a few more things you’ll need to consider before you start shopping.
+There are still a few more things you’ll need to consider before you start shopping.

 The amount of power a speaker can handle is critically important.
 To achieve great sound, you’ll need speakers that are capable of handling the power that your head unit (or amplifier) puts out.